 How do you go directly to the parts that you want to review in a PDF?
 Search within the file, of course.
 But have you ever worked on a PDF not allowing you to search the PDF text, like scanned book, historical documents and newspapers, or academic references?
-Is there any solution to make this type of PDFs searchable again?
-Today, we are here to bring the solutions to you.
+Is there any solution to make image-only PDFs or scanned documents searchable again?
+Today, we are here to bring 6 solutions to you.

 A searchable PDF is the PDF file composed of 2 layers, image layer and text layer.
 There in the text layer saves the text content and users are allowed to search for or locate the keyword within the document.